-JWD enables the Watch Dog function.
 Watch Dog is a system monitor that can reboot the system when a software application hangs.
-Closing Pins 1-2 will cause WD to reset the system if an application hangs.
+Close Pins 1-2 to reset the system if an application is hangs.
 Close Pins 2-3 to generate a non-maskable interrupt signal for the application that hangs.
 See the table on the right for jumper settings.
-Watch Dog can also be enabled in the BIOS.
+Watch Dog can also be enabled via BIOS.
+(Note, when enabled, the user needs to write his own application software in order to disable the Watch Dog Timer.)